pkorba/anime_trace/README.md

 ## Usage

 Do one of the following:
-1. Reply to a message containing a screenshot/video or an external link to a screenshot/video with a command `[p]trace`.
+1. Reply to a message containing a screenshot/video or an external link to a screenshot/video with a command `!trace`.
-2. Send a single message that contains a screenshot/video as an attachment and a command `[p]trace`.
+2. Send a single message that contains a screenshot/video as an attachment and a command `!trace`.
-3. Send a single message that contains a link to the screenshot/video and a command `[p]trace link`.
+3. Send a single message that contains a link to the screenshot/video and a command `!trace link`.

 If your message contains both an image and a link, then the attachment will be used.
-In order to check the search quota and limit send a message with a command: `[p]trace quota`.
+In order to check the search quota and limit send a message with a command: `!trace quota`.

 ## Configuration